hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/220_the_problem_of_modern_india.md

 "Truth alone conquers and not falsehood." — Is this Divine Vedic saying false?
-Or who knows but that those very customs which are being swept away by the deluge of the power of Western sovereignty or of Western education were not real Âchâras, but were Anâchâras after all.
+Or who knows but that those very customs which are being swept away by the deluge of the power of Western sovereignty or of Western education were not real Âchāras, but were Anāchāras after all.
 This also is a matter for serious consideration.

 बहुजनहिताय बहुजनसुखाय — "For the good of the many, as well as for the